Visiting Policies |

 8:30 p.m. to 9:00 p.m.

-Please do not enter the ICU/CCU units until you are called by the patient representative.
+Please do not enter the ICU/CCU units until you are called by the patient representative or volunteer.
 On occasion, visiting times may be delayed.
 Do not be alarmed.
 This could happen for a number of reasons.
-The patient representative will keep you informed concerning the situation and will call you when the visiting period begins.
+The patient representative or volunteer will keep you informed concerning the situation and will call you when the visiting period begins.

 You will enter the ICU/CCU units through their respective sub-waiting areas.
 Please lift the wall phone receiver to let staff know you are present and waiting to come in.
 If no one responds to your call, please push the receive button again.
 When visiting, please do not empty bedpans or urinals in the patient’s room.
 Nursing staff will do this, as they have to measure the patient’s output of fluid.